CCDG/Pipeline-Standardization/PipelineStandard.md

 * `--disable_bam_indexing`
 * `-nct`
 * `--useOriginalQualities`

-Notes:
-* NYGC and WashU have expressed concern about using two different BQSR tools given our decision to compress base quality scores and not retain the original values (see below).
-Under this scenario, BQSR becomes an important and irreversible data processing step.
-* We either need to use a single tool, or we need to be absolutely sure that the different tools are performing BQSR in identical or nearly identical ways.
-* Since BQSR includes BAQ, which is very compute intensive, broad is evaluating whether this can be removed while retaining the quality of the calls.

 ##Base quality score binning scheme
 Summary: We agreed that additional base quality score compression was required to reduce file size, and that it should be possible to achieve this with minimal adverse impacts on variant calling.